uchicago-cs/cmsc23320/website/projects/project3_rubric.rst

 there is not enough to do a full resubmission-regrading cycle.

 **NOTE**: To make a resubmission, you must make a "good-faith" submission by the project deadline.
-A good-faith submission is any submission where it is clear you have put it a substantial amount of effort to complete the project.
+A good-faith submission is any submission where it is clear you have put in a substantial amount of effort to complete the project.
 Please note that we will consider any submission that scores an N in Completeness to meet the bar for a good-faith submission.